CHILDHOOD CANCER

 Childhood cancer survivors: pelvic Radiation's hidden toll on bladder and bones revealed

 Knowledge-focused CompletedThis study looked at 32 childhood cancer survivors who had pelvic radiation at least one year earlier.
 Researchers measured bladder function and bone density to understand long-term side effects.
-The goal was to gather information, not to test a new treatment.
+The goal was to gather knowledge, not to test a new treatment.

 Matched conditions: CHILDHOOD CANCER